One of THE hardest things after my husband died was not only dealing with my grief, but watching my children try to

 My youngest two kids were 4 and 6 years old; I had three coming-of-age boys (12, 14 and 16 years old) who needed their dad; a 17-year-old daughter who was her daddy’s girl through and through; and a just launched 19-year-old son.

-I didn’t know much about the ways children grieve, but I learned early on that children grieve differently.
+I didn’t know much about the ways children grieve, but I learned early on children grieve differently.

 Children grieve differently than adults.

 Even two kids the same age with the same loss can grieve differently because of personality, experience, their home environment or their relationship with the one who’s died.